trishume/sympy-wiki-with-svn/GCI-2011-Landing.md

     $ ./bin/doctest
 ```

-How to create and run tests written in more detail [[Running-tests]].
+How to create and run tests is written in more detail at [[Running-tests]].

 _Talk about running tests, code style, doctests, docstrings, etc. Don't forget the importance of adding tests for every fixed bug or new functionality._